 brains brains brains brains brains.

-Invoked on the "Bottle Bash" episode of MythBusters, in which Adam speaks to a Jello-brain: "You remember when I hit your head with a beer bottle?" (eats spoonful of Jello out of the brain) "No you don't!"
+- Played for Laughs in "Bottle Bash" episode in which Adam speaks to a Jello-brain: "You remember when I hit your head with a beer bottle?" (eats a spoonful of Jello out of the brain) "No you don't!"

 "Mm, it's a delicious memory!"

 - On their 2013 Zombie Special — after one test was concluded, Adam placed platefuls of Jello brains on a table and called their test zombies over for a snack.
 The trope was constantly referenced throughout the episode; however, an educational "short" with Tory as the professor pointed out that this trope is a common misconception about zombies; in fact, they hunger for any human flesh.